Majoring in Society and Environment

 At the upper division level there are three major areas of concentration.
 Students are exposed to all three areas and choose to focus in one:

 Can I study abroad?

-The College of Natural Resources encourages its students to add an international dimension to their education by participating in a study abroad program.
+The Rausser College of Natural Resources encourages its students to add an international dimension to their education by participating in a study abroad program.
 Study abroad provides an opportunity to expand your academic and cultural experiences while staying on track to complete your major requirements.
 Each year, students in the Society Environment major attend a variety of programs around the world.
 With proper academic planning, students can have the experience of a lifetime with no loss of time in completing their degrees.
 Students who take relevant coursework abroad may be able to use coursework from abroad to satisfy graduation requirements.
-Click here to review examples of courses students have successfully petitioned to have count towards their program.
+Check-in with your major advisor to find out examples of courses students have successfully petitioned to have counted towards their program in the past.
 More information about studying abroad can be found here.

 260 Mulford Hall